Git-as/Capstone_Project/README.md

 <a href="https://imgur.com/ihYWal6"><img src="https://imgur.com/ihYWal6.png" title="source: imgur.com" /></a>

 ### Behavioural Insights
+Natural Language Processing (NLP) was applied to all the text fields in the review - the header, main text, review pros and review cons.
+Interestingly, only the review cons improved the model score so this is the only field out of the reeview text that was included in the final model.

 The ‘review cons’ themes that were most associated with below median gender pay gap were:
 * Negative Culture, e.g. ‘blame culture’, ‘high stress’, ‘poor communication’
 * Long hours, e.g. ‘nights long’, ‘early starts’, ‘hours stressful’